chung0607/laravel-angular/README.md

 ## Run
  1. Start the server `php artisan serve`
  2. Open with browser `http://localhost:8000/`

+## Design
+- Everything are fitted into one single page for simplicity
+- Company stock overview and highest market prices are combined together due to their similarity.
+Toggle the switch to change between the views.

 ## Assumptions
 - Company names are unique